ROZALIYA0206/whitepaper/technical.md

 <img src="https://i.imgur.com/1ew2b6H.png">
 </p>

-#### 2.2 Node Weighting
+#### 2.2 Node/Validator Weighting

 We anticpate a reputation algorithm to reward nodes which are truthful and provide consistant accurate information.
 Nodes with a higher reputation will be prioritized to provide data over its weaker brothers.

-Rublix will attempt to providing reputable data on-chain by:
+Rublix will attempt to provide reputable data on-chain by:

 * Providing agent incentives across the network
 * Incorporating stake disincentives to put a cost on malicious behavior